microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 ```

-The validator also supports batch or transaction bundles as well analyzing each contained resource.
+The validator also supports batch or transaction bundles as well for analyzing each contained resource.

 ## Transform Bundle Pre-Processor
 This processing module will transform incoming transaction bundle requests into batch bundle request and maintain UUID associations of contained resources.
 This is a alternative for updating FHIR Servers unable to handle transaction based requests.</br>